Romania: Demographics

-According to the 2022 Romanian census, Romania's population was 19,053,815.
+According to the 2021 Romanian census, Romania's population was 19,053,815.
 Like other countries in the region, its population is expected to decline gradually as a result of sub-replacement fertility rates and negative net migration rate.
-According to the 2022 Romanian census, Romanians made up 89.33% of the population, and the largest ethnic minorities are the Hungarians 6.05% of the population, and the Roma 3.44% of the population.
+According to the 2021 Romanian census, Romanians made up 89.33% of the population, Hungarians 6.05% and the Roma 3.44% of the population, but many ethnicities are not recorded, as they do not have ID cards.
+International sources give higher figures for Roma than the official census.
+According to the Council of Europe, the Roma make up 8.32% of the population; this figure is difficult to verify due to the mobility of Roma and the reluctance of some of them to disclose their ethnicity.
 Hungarians constitute a majority in the counties of Harghita and Covasna.
 Other minorities include Ukrainians, Germans, Turks, Lipovans, Aromanians, Tatars, and Serbs.
 In 1930, there were 745,421 Germans living in Romania, but only about 36,000 remained in the country to this day.
 As of 2009, there were also approximately 133,000 immigrants living in Romania, primarily from Moldova and China.

-The total fertility rate (TFR) in 2018 was estimated at 1.36 children born per woman, which is below the replacement rate of 2.1, and one of the lowest in the world, it remains considerably below the high of 5.82 children born per woman in 1912.
+The total fertility rate (TFR) in 2018 was estimated at 1.36 children born per woman, which is below the replacement rate of 2.1, and one of the lowest in the world; it remains considerably below the high of 5.82 children born per woman in 1912.
 In 2014, 31.2% of births were to unmarried women.

 The birth rate (9.49‰, 2012) is much lower than the mortality rate (11.84‰, 2012), resulting in a shrinking (−0.26% per year, 2012) and aging population (median age: 41.6 years, 2018), one of the oldest populations in the world, with approximately 16.8% of total population aged 65 years and over.
 The life expectancy in 2015 was estimated at 74.92 years (71.46 years male, 78.59 years female).

 The number of Romanians and individuals with ancestors born in Romania living abroad is estimated at 12 million.
 After the Romanian Revolution of 1989, a significant number of Romanians emigrated to other European countries, North America or Australia.
 For example, in 1990, 96,919 Romanians permanently settled abroad.